hhuslamlab/website/content/authors/akhilesh/_index.md

 He works on Computational Morphology -- supervised by [Prof. Dr. Kevin Tang](https://slam.phil.hhu.de/authors/kevin/) and mentored by [Dr. Dinah Baer-Henney](https://blogs.phil.hhu.de/dbh13/).

 Previously, he has worked on building language technologies (and products) such as Machine Translation Systems, Voice assistants, Multilingual Chatbots and Online Dictionary.
+He has the experience of working in Research startups, Governments and NGOs.

 His research interests are Language Revitalization, Computational Linguistics and Programming languages.